 - 1) Education and Engagement The Society reaches tens of millions of people through its website and social media platforms, award-winning videos and magazines, training and educational conferences for animal advocates, national media coverage and more. - 2) Public Policy and Enforcement The Society seeks to strengthen legal protections for animals at the local, state and national levels.
-We defend our victories in court and train thousands of law enforcement officers to investigate and prosecute animal cruelty. - 3) Direct Care and Service The Society and its affiliates provide hands-on care for more than 100,000 animals every year, including horses, companion animals and wildlife.
-We respond to major cruelty cases, save animals from the dog meat trade, take in wild exotics confiscated from irresponsible persons, provide relief to animals during disaster, rescue animals from animal fighting rings, arrange veterinary care and spay/neuter for pets in underserved communities and much more. - 4) Corporate Policy The Society works with the world's biggest food companies, cosmetics manufacturers, fashion brands, and other industry leaders to improve the treatment of animals in their sectors.
+The Society defends its victories in court and trains thousands of law enforcement officers to investigate and prosecute animal cruelty. - 3) Direct Care and Service The Society and its affiliates provide hands-on care for more than 100,000 animals every year, including horses, companion animals and wildlife.
+The Society responds to major cruelty cases, saves animals from the dog meat trade, takes in wild exotics confiscated from irresponsible persons, provides relief to animals during disaster, rescues animals from animal fighting rings, arranges veterinary care and spay/neuter for pets in underserved communities and much more. - 4) Corporate Policy The Society works with the world's biggest food companies, cosmetics manufacturers, fashion brands, and other industry leaders to improve the treatment of animals in their sectors.

 Since only those activities that include both programmatic and fundraising components are included in this allocation, the amounts below do not include all of the expenses presented in the consolidated statement of functional expenses.
 This allocation is based upon the percentage of material in each mailing or television advertising related to the particular services as determined by content analysis.
-Total costs for mailing pieces and television advertising spots that requested financial support and served other program or management functions were allocated as follows for the year ended December 31, 2019:
+Total costs for mailing pieces and television advertising spots that requested financial support and served other program or management functions were allocated as follows for the year ended December 31, 2020:

-Programs \$ 37,156,031
+Programs \$ 30,448,347

-Fundraising 32,836,409
+Fundraising 35,014,319

-\$ 69,992,440
+\$ 65,462,666